Director, Charleston Oral History Program

-His current manuscript project is entitled Turn to the Working Class: The New Left, Black Liberation, and the American Labor Movement (1967-1981).
+His current manuscript project is entitled Turn to the Working Class: The New Left, Civil Rights, and the American Labor Movement (1967-1981).
+Current oral history research projects explore Charleston’s working class as an agent of change and document the history of Latinx communities of the region.

 Office: 425D Capers Hall